Wall Street ekes out gain as weekly jobless claims fall

 Weighed down by weakness in tech shares, the Nasdaq underperformed the Dow and S&P.

-U.S. planemaker Boeing climbed 3.87% to lead the Dow higher after its European rival Airbus outlined an almost two-fold increase in production, citing a strong recovery in aviation from the COVID-19 pandemic.
+U.S. planemaker Boeing (BA.N) climbed after its European rival Airbus (AIR.PA) outlined an almost two-fold increase in production, citing a strong recovery in aviation from the COVID-19 pandemic.

-Boeing supplier General Electric jumped 7.09% and the two were the biggest boost to the S&P industrials, the best performing sector on the day.
+Boeing supplier General Electric (GE.N) jumped and the two were the biggest boost to the S&P industrials (.SPLRCI), the best performing sector on the day.

 Investors will now look to the personal consumption expenditure report due on Friday as it is the central bank's preferred inflation measure for its 2% long-term target.